Microsoft OneDrive Support

 - Backup chain transformation in Microsoft OneDrive

 - Data restore from Microsoft OneDrive

 After a 90-day period expires, you need to sign in to your OneDrive for Business account once again in the New Backup Job wizard.
 Otherwise, the backup job will fail.

 Limitations for Backup to Microsoft OneDrive

 Backup to Microsoft OneDrive has the following limitations:

 - You cannot create a standalone full backup in Microsoft OneDrive.

-- Veeam Agent for Microsoft Windows does not support health check for backup files created in Microsoft OneDrive.
+- Veeam Agent does not support health check for backup files created in Microsoft OneDrive.

-- Veeam Agent for Microsoft Windows does not support creating Microsoft SQL Server transaction log backups and Oracle archived log backups in Microsoft OneDrive.
+- Veeam Agent does not support creating Microsoft SQL Server transaction log backups and Oracle archived log backups in Microsoft OneDrive.

-- In the Free edition of Veeam Agent for Microsoft Windows, you can create in Microsoft OneDrive only file-level backups that contain operating system data.
+- In the Free edition of Veeam Agent, if you want to save backup files in Microsoft OneDrive, you can create backups that contain operating system data only.

 - You cannot move backup files residing in Microsoft OneDrive to a backup storage of a different type and continue the Veeam Agent backup chain in another target location.

-- If you use Veeam Agent for Microsoft Windows with Veeam Backup & Replication, you cannot import a backup residing in Microsoft OneDrive in the Veeam Backup & Replication console.
+- If you use Veeam Agent with Veeam Backup & Replication, you cannot import a backup residing in Microsoft OneDrive in the Veeam Backup & Replication console.

 - Due to limitations set in Microsoft OneDrive for third-party applications, backup to Microsoft OneDrive and data restore from Microsoft OneDrive requires longer time even in fast networks.